 Request a diagnosis

-Requesting a formal autism diagnosis can mean that your child can access the right support, alongside a clearer explanation as to why certain things are so difficult.
+Whilst your child can get most of the support they need without a diagnosis, requesting a formal autism diagnosis can mean that your child can access the right support, and get a clearer explanation why certain things are so difficult.

-We recommend that while you wait for your diagnosis, you contact any of the support organisations to help support you and your child at home.
-Alternatively you can contact your GP for support in your child's diagnosis.
+While you wait for your diagnosis, any of the above organisations can help support you and your child at home.